 NEAR AND FAR ARE ALL AROUND

-Choreography – Patrick Okenwa and Year 3
+Choreography – Patricia Okenwa and Year 3

 Dancers – Tilda Andrews, Charlotte Bannar-Martin, Jessica Boyko, Cara Hogarth, Georgia Irvine, Daisy Knowles, Kate Ovington, Courtney Pearse-Ward, Kieron Wilson